databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/10-semi-structured-functions/json-object-insert.md

 └────────────────────────────────────────────────────────────┘
 ```

-This example shows how to update the value of an existing key 'a' from 1 to 10 using the boolean flag set to `true`, allowing the key's value to be replaced:
+This example shows how to update the value of an existing key 'a' from 1 to 10 using the update flag set to `true`, allowing the key's value to be replaced:

 ```sql
 SELECT JSON_OBJECT_INSERT('{"a":1,"b":2,"d":4}'::variant, 'a', 10, true);